lvl484/positioning-filter/migrations/README.md

 # MIGRATIONS

-Migrate with using golang/migrate default table/rules for user In table must be created default user with name 'fuser' without any ruls with own password
+Migrate with using golang/migrate default table/rules for user In table must be created default user with name 'fuser' without any rules with own password

 ## environment variables